symfony/symfony-docs/translation.rst

 Translation Resource/File Names and Locations
 ---------------------------------------------

-Symfony looks for message files (i.e. translations) in the following default locations:
+Symfony looks for message files (i.e. translations) in the following default location:

 #. the ``translations/`` directory (at the root of the project);
-#. the ``src/Resources/<bundle name>/translations/`` directory;
-#. the ``Resources/translations/`` directory inside of any bundle.

-.. deprecated:: 4.2

-    Using the ``src/Resources/<bundle name>/translations/`` directory to store translations was deprecated in Symfony 4.2.
-Use instead the directory defined in the ``default_path`` option (which is ``translations/`` by default).

-The locations are listed here with the highest priority first.
-That is, you can override the translation messages of a bundle in any of the top two directories.

 The override mechanism works at a key level: only the overridden keys need to be listed in a higher priority message file.
 When a key is not found